 Cost & Financial Aid

-The current quarterly tuition rates for 2019-20 are posted below.
-Rates shown include student fees.
+You can view the current tuition rates at the Tuition Rates and fees here.
 The rates shown do not include course fees, books, room & board, transportation, and personal expenses).
 Tuition for the MS in Geospatial Technologies falls under Graduate Tuition Tier II.
-You can also view the current tuition rates at the Tuition Rates website: https://www.tacoma.uw.edu/office-registrar/tuition-rates

 *Subject to the UW Office of Budget & Planning and Board of Regents Review and Approvals, and to state tuition increase.